 Customers who admire the general aesthetics of the Seiko Turtle dive watch may also like the Captain Willard homage watch by Steeldive UK.
 Not a fake – but a respectful and affordable tribute to a 1970’s classic diver’s watch as featured in the Apocalypse Now movie worn by Captain Willard (actor Martin Sheen).
 It was Martin Sheen’s character wearing the Seiko Turtle that has helped make it such an iconic divers watch.

-A Steeldive Captain Willard Turtle tribute as found on eBay
+A Steeldive Captain Willard Turtle tribute found on eBay

-The Seiko Turtle featured above is just one of the best Seiko Diving watches with their own quirky nicknames.
+The Seiko Turtle featured on this page is just one of the best Seiko Diving watches with their own quirky nicknames.
 Others classic dive watches from Seiko to consider include:

 Seiko Monster